 Simply blend 2 handfuls of mint with cashew or macadamia nuts with 2tbsp honey and 1tbsp vanilla extract.
 This pesto works well with sweet dishes, including chocolate cake and ice cream.

 Mint can be added to a number of alcoholic and non-alcoholic beverages.
-Mint Julep is traditional bourbon cocktail; you can also add mint to punches, pimms, mojitos, iced tea and even milk shakes.
+A Mint Julep is traditional bourbon cocktail; you can also add mint to punches, pimms, mojitos, iced tea and even milk shakes.
 The fresh leaves of mint also make an attractive garnish to many dishes.

 Mint is a delicious herb that has many and varied uses in the kitchen.
 It is regularly used in British cooking, for example as an accompaniment to roast lamb or mixed with freshly podded peas and broad beans.
 Mint is a great herb for use in sweet dishes and can be added to fruit salads, ice cream or whipped into a sweet pesto to serve with chocolate.
 It has roots in Middle Eastern cooking and is often blended into juices, used as an accompaniment to kebabs and flatbreads as well as being chopped and infused in water to make a refreshing tea.